pietromandracci/pysica/doc/plasmapro/ccpla_manual.rst

     open a window with the parameters used for the data output

 *Show output filenames*
-    open a window with the names of the files where similation data are saved [#a]_
+    open a window with the names of the files where simulation data are saved [#a]_

 *Show gas properties*
     open a window with the gas properties